The CPU Strikes Back: Architecting Inference for SLMs on Cisco UCS M7

 The goal of the Enterprise Architect is not to chase benchmarks; it is to solve business problems at the lowest acceptable TCO.

 For 70B parameter models, buy the GPU.
-But for the wave of SLMs that will power your internal tools, agents, and edge analytics, the CPU is not just capable—it is the financially superior choice.
+But for the wave of SLMs that will power your internal tools, agents, and edge analytics, CPU inference SLM architecture is not just capable — it is the financially superior choice.

 Don’t let the vendor hype cycle force you into a hardware refresh you don’t need.
 Check your existing inventory.
 You might already own your AI inference farm.